MrLordSith/MrLordSith/README.md

-Dedicated to creating Minecraft mods and other similar projects.
+I usually use this to host repos of Minecraft mods or other projects in the making =>
-More info coming soon, I think.